schmurfy/drone/README.md

  - Good test coverage

- The gem was created for a specific need and is currently used in preproduction environment, no major bugs until now.
+ The gem was created for a specific need and is currently used in production environment.

 # How is it done